Indian Drapes: Unfolding Saree Draping Styles from Coast to Coast

 The history of saree draping

 Centuries ago, the saree was wrapped directly against the skin.
-No restrictive petticoat, not even tight blouses, were worn.
-It’s just the saree loosely hanging on the woman’s body.
+No restrictive petticoat, not even tight blouses.
+It’s just the saree loosely hanging on the woman’s curves.

-This is how the modern draping was born.
+This is how, dear reader, the modern draping was born.

-Jnanadanandini Devi, Rabindranath’s sister-in-law, played a pivotal role in popularizing this modern drape.
+Jnanadanandini Devi, Tagore’s sister-in-law, also played a pivotal role in popularizing this modern drape, which we call today the Nivi style drape.

-A story confirmed that the British once refused to let her into their club for her indecent dress sense.
-She couldn’t bear that insult.
-Later on, she adopted the blouse and petticoat herself as a part of her everyday wear.
-And advocated doing the same to others.
+She couldn’t bear the insult.
+Later on, she adopted the blouse and petticoat as a part of her styling.
+She also advocated doing the same to other girls of her generation.

-Most of the modern draping style is derived from such a modern draping technique.
+Most of the modern draping style is derived from this.

 Nauvari style saree draping